 What should I do if I am worried it might be meningitis?

 If your child has (or you have) any of these symptoms, speak to a doctor or nurse today.
-(Call your GP surgery, or dial 111, or talk to the out-of hours GP):
+(Call your GP surgery, or - in the UK - dial 111, or talk to the out-of hours GP):

 - Getting more unwell.